 What to do about reviews

 Don’t be afraid of reviews.
 They’re your friends.
 Both positive and negative.
+You want as many honest reviews as you can get, so if you aren’t already asking for reviews, you should start.

-What matters is how you handle them.
+What really matters with reviews is how you handle them.

 You should always respond to your reviews.
 Let me say that again —